OpenActu/UrlBundle/Resources/doc/url_sanitization.rst

 URL Sanitization
 ================

-The URL sanitization asserts that the param given in entry is correct syntaxically and can be read
+The URL sanitization asserts that the param given in entry is correct syntaxically and can be used.
+An URL is the basis to access at any resources from computer.
+When you open the file "C:\\Windows\system32\test.cnf" (windows case) or "/home/myaccount/test.cnf" (linux case), you attempt to access to the URL formated respectively "file:///C:/Windows/system32/test.cnf" and "file:///home/myaccount/test.cnf".
+The goal of sanitization is to see if the resources given as parameter are well-formed before the resource calling.

+After a (short, I promise !) introduction, we will see how simply sanitize our resources and manage its with error management.

 Introduction : What's an URL ?
 ------------------------------